leta199/Linear-Regression/README.md

 **Evaluation metrics**
 `mse()`- calculates and displays the mean square error of the model by calculating total sqaure error and dividing by the number of data points to get the average.
 `rsquared()` - caluclates the average of the input data points and subtracts this from the predicted y to get sum of squares, then calculated square error to final calculate the rsquared by dividng the two and subtracting them from 1

+**Predictions**
+`predict()` - returns the predicted y value (independent variable) based on input x values(s).
+This method accepts values of x as tuples, lists, NumPy arrays, pandas Series, integers and floats.
+It also returns an error message if any other types are used for prediction such as pandas Dataframes.

 ## COMPARISON TO SCIKIT-LEARN
 In an effort to see the accuracy of my model and how well numerical optimisation via for loops works for linear regression.